libis/cdi-viewer/.ai/context.md

-# AI Context for CDI Viewer Development
+# AI Context for JSON-LD Viewer Development

-**Purpose:** This file provides essential context for AI assistants (GitHub Copilot, Cursor, etc.) working on the CDI Viewer codebase.
+**Purpose:** This file provides essential context for AI assistants (GitHub Copilot, Cursor, etc.) working on the JSON-LD Viewer codebase.
 It prevents context drift and ensures consistent code quality.

+**Note:** This is a generic JSON-LD viewer that works with any RDF vocabulary (DDI-CDI, schema.org, DCAT, etc.), not just DDI-CDI.

 **Last Updated:** 2025-11-20